ccsmith13/react-shopping-cart/README.md

   - Remove it from the products map
   - Remove it from addItem prop

 - Now our `Products` component is getting it's data solely from `Context API` 😃.
+DONE

 **STEP 5 - Create the CartContext**